angr/cle/docs/api/relocations.rst

 CLE's loader implements program relocations.
 If you would like to add support for more relocations, you can do so by subclassing the ``Relocation`` class and overriding any relevant methods or properties.
-Then, uncomment the appropriate line in the relocations_table dict at the bottom of the file.
+Then, add or uncomment the appropriate line in the relocations_table dict at the bottom of the file.
 Look at the existing versions for details.

 .. automodule:: cle.backends.relocation